jhj0517/ComfyUI-backend/README.md

-# ComfyUI backend
+# ComfyUI Backend

-fastapi Backend for ComfyUI with AWS S3 and CloudFront integrations.
-AWS stuffs are optional and only enabled when you setup `.env` file.
+A fastapi backend for ComfyUI with AWS S3 and CloudFront integration.
+The AWS stuffs are completely optional and only activated when you setup `.env` file.

 ## 🛠️ Archictecture
 ![architecture-2](https://github.com/user-attachments/assets/44456c86-00c1-4e32-b8da-f0d8abb9607e)